lowrycito/handbook/pages/study-manual-general-handbook-7.md

 #### Councils and Meetings

 The bishop leads the ward council and the ward youth council (see 29.2.5 and 29.2.6).
-He uses these councils to help coordinate the work of salvation and exaltation in the ward.
+He uses these councils to help coordinate God’s work of salvation and exaltation in the ward.
 He delegates much of this work and follows up on assignments (see 4.2.5).